samyakshr/franklin-county-homelessnessrisk-analysis/README.md

 - **Source**: Franklin County SVI Data (ESRI Shapefile)
 - **Coverage**: Franklin County census tracts
 - **Format**: Shapefile with 328 tracts

+## Data Limitations & Interpretation

+This analysis captures eviction court filings (not actual evictions) and uses SVI as a composite vulnerability measure.
+The temporal gap between 2022 SVI data and 2024-2025 eviction data can reveal areas where recent patterns differ from historical vulnerability trends, indicating emerging risks or successful interventions.
+The bivariate classification uses relative thresholds based on median values and shows spatial relationships rather than causal connections.
+Use this analysis alongside local knowledge and additional data sources for comprehensive community planning.

 ## Installation & Setup